What Is Red Chilli? A Complete Guide to Types, Heat Levels, and Cooking Uses

 Features: Mild heat, nutty, slightly sweet flavor.

-Advantages: Great for stuffing and adding subtle heat.
+Advantages: Great for stuffing and subtle warmth.

 Use Cases: Stuffed peppers, enchiladas, and tamales.